lostoneway/hair-salon/README.md

 [Check It Out!](https://locdandlovingit.netlify.app/)
 ![Loc'd and Lovin' It Preview](./images/salon-preview.png "Loc'd and Lovin' It Preview")

 This is a landing page for a natural hair salon.
-I really enjoyed building and expanded upon my newly learned HTML and CSS skills.
+I really enjoyed building and utilizing my newly learned HTML and CSS skills.

 ## Problems
 - `background-attachment: fixed;`  does not play nice with Safari.
 Any background image scrolling would break or image would not appear.
 I decided I didn't need it.